 The Bottom Line

 Whatever you choose, the real competitive advantage is not the software -- it is the discipline to put every location on the same platform and keep it there.
-Data silos are the silent killer of DSO profitability, and no amount of clever software can fix an organization that runs five different systems across twenty offices.
+Data silos are the silent drain on DSO profitability, and no amount of clever software can fix an organization that runs five different systems across twenty offices.

 Standardize.
 Centralize.
 Then optimize.

 Ready to compare?
-Check out our software comparison tool for honest, side-by-side evaluations.
+Check out our software comparison tool for side-by-side evaluations.